-After roaming the islands of Greece (Myknonos, Santorini, Ios, Paros) over 3-4 weeks, it was time to hit up the mainland, Athens!
-We spent 3 sweltering hot days exploring in 40C/104F heat and also hit the nearby beach clubs / hotel pools.
+After roaming the islands of Greece (Mykonos, Santorini, Ios, Paros) over 3-4 weeks, it was time to hit up the mainland, Athens!
+We spent 3 sweltering hot days exploring in 40C/104F heat and also hit the nearby beach clubs/hotel pools.

-We were able to walk to most attractions and the Metro station was right near by.
-It didn’t feel like a touristy neighborhood and English wasn’t spoken that frequently but as mentioned in prior posts we enjoy to stay in more “local” areas.
+We were able to walk to most attractions and the Metro station was right nearby.
+It didn’t feel like a touristy neighbourhood and English wasn’t spoken that frequently but as mentioned in prior posts we enjoy to stay in more “local” areas.

 What to do in Athens

 The main reason people visit Athens is to see the stunning historic area of Acropolis, and then use the port to skip off to the islands.
 Instead of taking an organized tour to visit the Acropolis we downloaded the Rick Steves walking tour podcast.
 He gives you a detailed description of exactly what you are looking at with directions on where to walk, facts & stories.
 With only one set of headphones, we were attached at the hip, literally, whilst we walked around exploring.
 This saved us close to 40-50 Euro by not going in a tour group.